Arisophy/django-compositepk-model/README.md

 That's all.
 No additional definitions or virtual fields are required.

-*1: "migration" will fail because "primary_key=True" to multi-column.
+*1: "Migration" will fail because "primary_key=True" to multi-column.
-    lagacy tables already exisit, or must be created by hand.
+    legacy tables already exisit, or must be created by hand.
+    Or, comment out "primary_key=True" and "managed=False" while migration.

 ### 2. Admin avairable

 CPkModel can be used in Django Admin.
 The values of composite primary key are displayed in a comma separated style.
 Change(Update), Delete are fine.
 Add(Create) has a problem that CreateView do unique check to each key Field.
 So you can't add enough child records.
 But, this is only CreateView's problem.
 Your program can create child records by QuerySet or Model method.